dan-caprioara/ai-file-manager/doc/index.md

 3. Choose the installation directory.
 4. Complete the installation process.

+### Authors
+The documentation for AI Manager was created by a team of dedicated writers and developers.
+Special thanks to @XDrafty for contributing to the documentation.
 ### Creating a Shortcut in Program Files
 A shortcut named "AI Manager" will be created in the Program Files directory upon installation.
 This shortcut allows users to easily launch the application.